Differential response of the retinal neural code with respect to the sparseness of natural images: Motivation

 \section{Motivation}

 Natural images, that is, visual scenes that are relevant for an animal, most generally consist of the composition of visual objects, from vast textured backgrounds to single isolated items.
-By the nature of the structure of the physical (visual) word, these visual items are often sparsely distributed, such that these elements are clustered and a large portion of the space is void: A typical image thus contains vast areas which are containing little information.
-A simplistic formalism to quantify this sparseness is to consider the coding of natural images using a bank of filters resembling the Mexican-hat profiles observed in the retina of most mammals\if\Supp1 (See Supplementary Figure~\ref{fig:retina_sparseness_dog})\fi.
+By the nature of the structure of the physical (visual) word, these visual items are often sparsely distributed in space, such that these elements are clustered and a large portion of the space is empty: A typical image thus contains vast areas which are containing little information.
+A simple algorithm to quantify this sparseness is to consider the coding of natural images using a bank of filters resembling the Mexican-hat profiles observed in the retina of most mammals\if\Supp1 (See Supplementary Figure~\ref{fig:retina_sparseness_dog})\fi.
 Then, it is possible to determine the efficiency of a near-to-optimal coding formalism~\citep{Perrinet15bicv} to show that any image from a database of static, grayscale natural images may be coded solely by a few coefficients (See Figure~\ref{fig:retina_sparseness}\if\Supp1 ; see SI Section~\ref{sec:sparse} for a full description of the algorithm\fi).
 Moreover, we observed that on this database, some images were sparser than others but that globally they all fitted well a similar power-law probability distribution function.
-The exponent of this power-law provides an unique descriptor for sparseness which is characteristic for this property~\citep{Perrinet16EUVIP}.
-However, it is largely unclear how this property inherent to any natural image may be used in the early visual system and in particular in the retina.
+The exponent of this power-law provides an unique descriptor for the sparseness of sparse coefficients and we found that these coefficients were stable across the database~\citep{Perrinet16EUVIP}.
+However, visual inspection of natural images show that visual information is spatially clustered.
+Generally, some sub-regions of the image contain dense, textural information (the plumes in Figure~\ref{fig:retina_sparseness}-A and B1) while some are empty (the shoulder in Figure~\ref{fig:retina_sparseness}-A and B2).
+To date, it is largely unclear how this property inherent to any natural image may be used in the early visual system and in particular in the retina.